TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Projection effects in kinematics

 \end{enumerate}

-Specifically for the prolate galaxies, we assume the symmetry axis lies along the projected major axis and rotate the input coordinate by 90 degrees.
+Specifically, for the prolate galaxies, we assumed the symmetry axis lies along the projected major axis and rotate the input coordinate by 90 degrees.
 These galaxies have orthogonal photometric and kinematics major axes \citep{2017Tsatsi, 2018Li}.
 Figure \ref{fig:kinematics_observables_separate} shows the distribution of the mock data.
-The circularized Einstein radius $\theta_E$ is computed from the projected mass density MGE components.
+The circularized Einstein radius, $\theta_E$, is computed from the projected mass-density MGE components.
+We further applied a lensing cross-section weighting proportional to $\theta_E^2$ to model the lensing selection effect for the projected ellipticity and the inclination angle.
+Similar to what we conclude from Figure \ref{fig:tng100_random_projection_both}, the lensing selection prefers higher projected ellipticity and higher inclination angle for the oblate population, while for the prolate population, the lensing selection prefers lower projected ellipticity, and lower inclination angle.